DNA Registry Guidelines and Procedures

 SGR Registration Fees of Individual Goats

-- $20 Shipping and Handling per Package Sent (regardless of number of kits)
+- $20 Shipping and Handling per Package Sent (up to 40 kits)

 - Annual Breeder Fee — $30